When you rent privately you have to pay rent and bills, plus other upfront costs including deposits and fees.

 You don't have to pay council tax if you and all the other tenants in your home are all full-time students.

-Full-time students can't usually claim housing benefit to help pay the rent but there are some exceptions.
+Full-time students can't usually claim benefits to help pay the rent but there are some exceptions.

 Last updated 19 Sep 2016 | © Shelter